Laura-Infantes-HYD/boilerplate/readme.md

 ## Initialize project

+- Copy the contents of the boilerplate into your project.
+- Run __npm i__ to install.
 - Add test name to testName variable inside init function, on V1's index.js file.
 - Add test name to style.scss file